I overcame size with mechanics (Edwin Moses)

 Likewise, the weight limits some airlines are now imposing on carry-ons come into play.
-On assignment with my DX DSLR gear I'm typicall in the 20-30 pound pack range.
+On assignment with my DX DSLR gear I'm typically in the 20-30 pound pack range.
 With FX gear, I'm almost always over 30 pounds.
 And that's for a minimal kit.
 My usual m4/3 kit not only weighs less than 10 pounds, but it fits in my laptop bag.
 Yes, in my laptop bag.
-That's two camera bodies, four lenses that take me from 18mm to 300mm equivalent, a bunch of accessories, and my laptop.
+That's two camera bodies, three lenses that take me from 14mm to 300mm equivalent, a bunch of accessories, and my laptop.
 (Some of you are asking "which laptop bag is that?"
 Get the Tenba Messanger Small bag.
-It'll hold a 15" laptop and all that gear I just mentioned, and still have some room left over.
+It'll hold a 15" laptop and all that mirrorless gear I just mentioned, and still have some room left over.
 Use the link, below to order one and support this site.)

 With the smaller size tends to come smaller lenses.
 Not always, but with some models there can be significant savings in size in lenses, too.
 First, because the mirror box is missing, the lenses have to be designed for a short back focus.
 While that alone doesn't dictate small lenses, it has put a different twist on what consititutes the right sized lens.
 Different companies have gone at this differently.